WICG/view-transitions/scoped-transitions.md

 * _Smooth rendering outside the transition scope:_  View transitions have to [pause rendering](#Pause-rendering) while the DOM callback is running, but now we can pause rendering in only part of the page.

+* _Transitions respect z-index:_  Non-transitioning content outside the scoped
+  transition root can now paint on top of the transitioning content.
+This is useful for overlays such as menus and notification bars, which previously could not stack in front of the pseudo-element tree.

 Scoped view transitions have been proposed to the CSS Working Group ([#9890](https://github.com/w3c/csswg-drafts/issues/9890)) as a change to the